-NATIONAL OBJECTIVE: LMI only
+NATIONAL OBJECTIVE: LMI, UNM only

-ELIGIBLE BENFICIARIES APPLICANTS:
+ELIGIBLE BENEFICIARIES:

-Homeowners with clear ownership of an eligible single-family property or individuals with proprietary interest in the occupied structure (including alternative methods of verification of informal ownership).
+- Homeowners with clear ownership of an eligible single-family property, or individuals with proprietary interest in the occupied structure (including alternative methods of verification of informal ownership), as well as occupants, possessors, or users of structures located in a targeted and documented high-risk area, including but not limited to, FEMA floodway. - Homeowners- Participants must initially qualify as LMI (below 80% Area Median Family Income, AMFI), but may be served under the UNM National Objective if their income status changes before the Program can provide the assistance, and the UNM criteria is satisfied. - Property must be the homeowner's primary residence.

-310 In some instances, garages, decks, and terraces may require to be impacted and/or improvement solely necessary to preserve the property from soil erosion or structural deterioration.

-- Homeowners must qualify as LMI (below 80% Area Median Family Income, AMFI) - Property must be the homeowner's primary residence

-MIN AWARD: Based on cost feasibility analysis
+MIN AWARD: Based on cost feasibility analysis.